 Strategic planning occurs in ESS across organizational levels designated as units with corresponding departments, which are organized according to the chart (and summarized in text) below for the purposes of planning, assessment, reporting, and resourcing.

-- The Counseling, Health, and Wellness unit includes three departments; Counseling Center, Prevention and Wellness Services, and Student Health Center.
+- The Counseling, Health, and Wellness unit includes two departments; Counseling and Wellness Center and Student Health Center.

 - The Enrollment Management unit includes five departments; Admissions Office, Financial Aid Services, New Student Services and Family Outreach, Registrar's Office, and Veterans Services Office.